-Behavior management can be a great headache for parents, especially if the current technique of regulating habits is not working.
-Many parents are sometimes tempted to throw in the towel if the children are simply not willing to clean up after themselves, do their homework by themselves – or just be good kids.
-On those hard days, parents have to remind themselves that it is worth the effort and say, ‘Yes, this is my child and I want the best for him/her.’
+Behavior management can be a challenge for parents, especially if the current method for improving habits is not working.
+Many parents have moments where they are tempted to throw in the towel if their children are simply not willing to clean up after themselves, do their homework by themselves , or just generally be good kids.
+On those hard days, parents have to remind themselves that it is worth the effort and say, ‘Yes, this is my child whom I love and I want the best for him/her.’
 All is not lost, though!
 In fact, there are a number of effective methods that can lovingly guide the behavior of a child.

 Behavior Management For Kids

-For older children, the token economy works in a different manner.
-For every impressive improvement in a target area, there is a token which acts as a reward.
-The child accumulates the tokens for as long as they wish; given that they can be redeemed for some pocket – money.
-In the end, the child will be well – behaved, with the desired habits and also a means of getting their projects funded by the parent, without too much hassle; and both sides win!
-You can read more about token economy as a behavior management system for kids that fits all these is the reward system Wikipedia here and more here.
+For older children, the token economy works in a different way.
+For every impressive choice or improvement in a target area, a token is given as a reward.
+Your child accumulates the tokens for as long as they want, and can later redeem them for a reward, activity, or pocket money.
+The end result is that the child will be well behaved and have the desired habits, while also having a means of getting what they want from their parents without too much hassle … meaning that both sides win!
+You can read more about token economy as a behavior management system for your kids here.